freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-data-structures/copy-an-array-with-the-spread-operator.md

 ---

 ## Description

 <section id='description'>

-While <code>slice()</code> allows us to be selective about what elements of an array to copy, among several other useful tasks, ES6's new <dfn>spread operator</dfn> allows us to easily copy <em>all</em> of an array's elements, in order, with a simple and highly readable syntax.
-The spread syntax simply looks like this: <code>...</code>
+While `slice()` allows us to be selective about what elements of an array to copy, among several other useful tasks, ES6's new <dfn>spread operator</dfn> allows us to easily copy *all* of an array's elements, in order, with a simple and highly readable syntax.
+The spread syntax simply looks like this: `...`

 In practice, we can use the spread operator to copy an array like so:

 ```js